Wouldn't it be reassuring to find out exactly what is going on in your body, so that you can take positive, targeted steps to improve your health?

 Functional tests are invaluable and effective tools for investigating nutritional and other underlying imbalances within the body that may be contributing to your health concerns.
 Rather than look for the presence or absence of disease, as most NHS investigative tests do, these tests examine how well your body and/or specific organs and systems are functioning, in addition to measuring nutrient levels, and how they may be effecting your health.
 They enable us to get a detailed and comprehensive understanding of these underlying imbalances, thereby enabling personalised nutritional and lifestyle recommendations to be further tailored to your exact health needs.
 These tests can investigate: digestive function and gut micro-flora balance, thyroid and adrenal health, hormonal balance, food sensitivities and environmental allergies, nutrient levels and mineral analysis.

-As Registered Nutritional Therapists and accredited healthcare practitioners, Charlotte and Kate can offer a variety of tests from leading private laboratories, including Genova, Lorisian, ZRT Laboratories and Cyrex Laboratories, all of which have been selected for their high standards and quality control, and are accredited and/or certified by the Clinical Pathology Accreditation (CPA) and Clinical Laboratory Improvement Amendments (CLIA).
+As Registered Nutritional Therapists and accredited healthcare practitioners, Charlotte, Kate and Nigel can offer a variety of tests from leading private laboratories, including Genova, Lorisian, ZRT Laboratories, Cyrex Laboratories and Functional DX, all of which have been selected for their high standards and quality control, and are accredited and/or certified by the Clinical Pathology Accreditation (CPA) and Clinical Laboratory Improvement Amendments (CLIA).

 What do these tests consist of and how do I get them?

 The majority of these tests are non-invasive (ie use saliva, urine, stool or blood spot samples) and can be done from the comfort of your own home.
 However, some tests require a blood sample, this can be collected by the practice nurse at your GP surgery.
+Please note the Function DX blood tests require centrifuging, typically unavailable at GP surgeries.
 Our Clinic also offers a phlebotomy service.

 The tests can be ordered during your initial nutritional therapy consultation, or if you have a certain test in mind, during a 30 minute Initial Functional Testing consultation.
 The test kit will be sent to your home for you to complete the test (following the simple instructions) and send directly to the Laboratory.

-Charlotte and Kate will interpret your results for you, and will use this information, in conjunction with a detailed history of your health concerns, medical/family history, diet and lifestyle, to create a truly personalised targeted nutrition and supplement programme tailored specifically to support your health concerns, all of which will be discussed in detail at your follow-up session.
+Charlotte, Kate and Nigel will interpret your results for you, and will use this information, in conjunction with a detailed history of your health concerns, medical/family history, diet and lifestyle, to create a truly personalised targeted nutrition and supplement programme tailored specifically to support your health concerns, all of which will be discussed in detail at your follow-up session.
 A results only service is also available.

 These tests are not for diagnostic purposes and should not be used as a substitute for professional medical advice and/or treatment, any health concerns should be checked out by your GP before ordering these tests.